Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 7 Best Laptop Brands - Spring 2024 Reviews
+The 7 Best Laptop Brands - Black Friday 2024

 Best Laptop Brands

-Shopping for a laptop can be challenging.
-New models are released every year from over a dozen major manufacturers.
-While some companies are more reputed for producing higher-quality products, even the best laptop brands sometimes release models that have design flaws or too many compromises.
+Shopping for a laptop can be daunting.
+Over a dozen major manufacturers release new models every year.
+While some companies are more reputed for producing higher-quality products, even the best laptop brands sometimes release models with design flaws or too many compromises.
 Also, there are often complaints of poor quality control, inadequate after-sale customer support, and other issues associated with a particular manufacturer.
 As you may have guessed, there isn't really a best laptop brand, as it depends entirely on your needs and preferences, though quite a few, like Apple, ASUS, Dell, and Microsoft, stand out.

 1. Acer

 Acer, a Taiwanese company, was founded in 1976 as Multitech and later renamed Acer in 1987.
-Despite they're known for making affordable, budget laptops for a long time, the company currently has one of the widest selections of models, with multiple laptop lineups like Aspire, Swift, Nitro, Predator, Concept, and more.
-Acer is one of the biggest Chromebook manufacturers, producing popular models like the Acer Chromebook Spin 713 (2020).
-It's also among the first to produce gaming Chromebooks like the Acer Chromebook 516 GE (2022).
+Despite its long-term reputation for making affordable, budget laptops, the company currently has one of the widest selections of models, with multiple laptop lineups like the productivity-focused Aspire and Swift, the gaming Nitro and Predator lines, the creation-geared Concept line-up, and more.
+Acer is also one of the biggest Chromebook manufacturers, producing popular models like the Acer Chromebook Spin 713 (2020), and is also among the first to produce gaming Chromebooks like the Acer Chromebook 516 GE (2022).

 See our review